James Hanna (trader): James Hanna’s voyages

 Encouraged by this financial success, Hanna's backers sponsored a second voyage in 1786.
 Leaving Macao in May he again reached Nootka Sound in August.
 He had been preceded by an expedition from Bombay led by James Strange, and as a result he was able to purchase only 50 sea otter skins.
-Sailing north he discovered and named a number of inlets and islands on the west coast of Vancouver Island.
+Sailing north he discovered and named a number of inlets and islands on the west coast of Vancouver Island, such as Sea Otter Cove, which he named for his ship Sea Otter, and San Josef Bay, which he named St. Patrick's Bay.
 He made a chart of those parts he visited and bestowed the name of his patrons on several places, such as Cox's Island, Lane's Bay, Fitzhugh Sound, Lance's Islands and MacIntosh's Inlet.
 Seeing land to the north, which was probably the islands off the continent or even Kunghit Island, the southernmost island of Haida Gwaii, the Irishman James Hanna named it Nova Hibernia, complete with a St. Patrick's Bay.
 These names, except Fitzhugh Sound, Cox Island and Lance's Island (now spelt, in the Spanish way Lanz Island), were ignored by later cartographers.
 He then sailed south to Clayoquot Sound on the west coast of Vancouver Island.

 Clayoquot Sound was the home of the powerful chief Wickaninnish, who was one of the dominant figures in the maritime fur trade at the end of the 18th century.
 The population of the large, island-filled bay, probably numbered over 4,000 at the time of Hanna's visit.
-The village of Opitsaht on Meares Island, opposite the present-day settlement of Tofino, was considered the largest native settlement on the entire North West Coast.
+The village of Opitsaht on Meares Island, opposite the present-day settlement of Tofino, was considered the largest native settlement on the entire Northwest Coast.
 Hanna continued his explorations and at Ahousat on Vargas Island (today on Flores Island) visited Chief Cleaskinah, who was subsequently later known as "Captain Hanna" as a consequence of an exchange of names in accordance with local custom.
 But his success in trading for pelts was limited, and shortly after his return to Macau in early 1787 he died before he was able to make a planned third voyage to America.
+Comekela, younger brother of Chief Maquinna, accompanied Hanna to China in 1786-87.
+He returned to Nootka Sound with John Meares in 1788.